- Departments H-Z

 NPDES Permit Document LibraryImportant reference documents related to Pierce County’s Municipal Phase I Stormwater permit are archived in the NPDES Permit Document Library.
 This archive houses electronic files including: Annual Reports, SWMP Plans and more.

-The 2022 Stormwater Management Program Plan (SWMP) is now available.
+The 2023 Stormwater Management Program Plan (SWMP) is now available.
 Pierce County wants to hear from you!
-Click on the photo below to review the document, then contact staff with any questions or comments.
+Click here to review the document, then contact staff with any questions or comments.

 7:30 a.m.–4:00 p.m.